ParampreetR/asc-frontend/docs/final/softtware_requirments.md

 - System needs to keep record of all data of college.

-- System needs Search optimizaton.
+- System needs Search optimization.

 #### Software Required: